partiql/partiql-lang-kotlin/README.md

 # PartiQL Lang Kotlin

+This is a Kotlin implementation of [PartiQL specification](https://partiql.org/assets/PartiQL-Specification.pdf).
-PartiQL is an implementation of [SQL++](http://db.ucsd.edu/wp-content/uploads/pdfs/375.pdf) that uses Amazon [Ion](http://amzn.github.io/ion-docs/) as its underlying type system.
-SQL++/PartiQL is based on SQL92 and has added support for working with schemaless hierarchical data.
-The support for hierarchical data is different from that of most SQL implementations in that support is directly built into syntax of the language instead of having been "tacked on" with a set of functions.
+PartiQL is based on SQL92 and has added support for working with schemaless hierarchical data.
+PartiQL’s extensions to SQL are easy to understand, treat nested data as first class citizens and compose seamlessly with each other and SQL.

 This repository contains an embeddable reference interpreter, test framework, and tests for PartiQL in Kotlin.